Ferruolo/chaos-monkey-ai/readme.md

 supposed to get completed gets completed).
 There are also the two manual nodes, the Android Node (which houses the android controller), and the master node (which tells everything what to do).
-You can see the way that these two nodes interact within src/behavior_definition.py.
+You can see the way that these nodes interact within src/behavior_definition.py.

 ## Next steps: